turingschool-examples/challenges/flatten.markdown

 But the `CustomArray` class **may not use the built-in `.flatten` method**.

-The object of this exercise is to recreate the functionality of the `flatten` method that we have in Ruby's Array class.

 Your solution should make use of methods and classes.
 Be sure to write good tests.
 Do not use `.to_s`